Ring of Stones: Further expeditions

 Following this, attention turned to locating Hayes and Penney’s Ring of Stones.
-Whereas Burt’s Ring of Stones had been 'half a mile' from the coast, was '4 ft.' in diameter and a simple circle; the Hayes-Penney Ring of Stones was 'about' or 'at least two mile from the coast', was 'eight feet' across, and had a line of stones leading off it, so that is looked 'like a pointer'.
+Whereas Burt’s Ring of Stones had been 0.5 mi from the coast, was 4 ft in diameter and a simple circle; the Hayes-Penney Ring of Stones was "about" or "at least 2 mi from the coast", was "8 ft" across, and had a line of stones leading off it, so that is looked "like a pointer".
 Apart from the distance from the coast there was, however, little specific locational information provided in Hayes and Penney’s account.
-It would appear that they drove south from Dongara to the end of a dirt track to within 'about nine miles' of their Ring of Stones, and then proceeded on foot for 'seven or eight miles' [11.2 - 12.8 km].
+It would appear that they drove south from Dongara to the end of a dirt track to within "about 9 mi" of their Ring of Stones, and then proceeded on foot for "7 or 8 mi".

 Based on the limited, imprecise and inconsistent information provided by Hayes, and utilising maps contemporaneous with the time of Hayes and Penney’s discovery of their Ring of Stones, an attempt was made to reconstruct their journey.
 This placed the Hayes-Penney’s Ring of Stones approximately 25 km south southeast of Dongara and about 30 km north of Burt’s Ring of Stones.

 In order to eliminate other possibilities Gerritsen also began to investigate Aboriginal stone arrangements on this part of the coast, as listed on the Western Australian Department of Indigenous Affairs Aboriginal Heritage Inquiry System, specifically the sites designated as Eneabba Stone Arrangement (Site No. 4760) and Eneabba West (Site No. 15297).
 The Eneabba Stone Arrangement, however, could not be found in the designated location, despite a thorough search.
 When examined by Gerritsen it was quite apparent the Eneabba West site did not resemble the Ring of Stones in the slightest.
 However, the remains of what appeared to be a man-made stone wall, overlooking a shallow valley, was located in proximity to the Eneabba West site by Gerritsen on 17 June 2009.